repobee/repobee/docs/index.rst

 Welcome to gits_pet's documentation!
 ==================================================
-If you are new to ``gits_pet``, the :ref:`fundamentals` and :ref:`getting_started` sections are must-reads.
+If you are new to ``gits_pet``, the :ref:`fundamentals` and :ref:`userguide` sections are must-reads.
 Developers looking to modify or utilize the core functionality in ways the CLI does not allow will be best served by looking at the :ref:`modindex`.